sydneykleingartner/pearlhacks/README.md

   - what cool things women are doing in each

 primary tasks:
-  Lily -> careers, webscraping
+  Lily -> news, webscraping
-  Tuhina -> alerts, embedding twitter feed into Lily's, website frame Alexa -> researching
+  Tuhina -> alerts, contact, embedding twitter feed, website frame Alexa -> researching, careers
-  Sydney ->
+  Sydney -> content, graphics

 what we want to do next:
  - mobile app versions